Welcome - About Live and Loud!

 Show 127 - Siouxsie and The Banshees - Live At The Vortex, London - 11 July 1977

-I knew when I got this bootleg that it was one I'd lack to have a crack at improving a bit, it being 1 of the first shows to feature John McKay on guitar, so completing the lineup that would get signed to Polydor in 1978 and record the first 2 albums, "The Scream" and "Join Hands".
-It's a fairly old muffled recording but was just about listenable, although far from clear (the original is also on youtube somewhere if you haven't heard it).
+I knew when I got this bootleg that it was one I'd like to have a crack at improving a bit - it being 1 of the first shows to feature John McKay on guitar, so completing the lineup that would get signed to Polydor in 1978 and record the first 2 albums, "The Scream" and "Join Hands".
+It was a muffled old recording but was just about listenable, although far from clear (the original is also on youtube somewhere if you haven't heard it).

 For this one there was quite a bit of editing to clean up a few issues - "Mirage" is chopped off after a minute and a half, so I faded that out rather than just having it stop; a few parts had varying volume; a couple of tape drop outs needed fixing; the whole thing was quite hissy so I took some of that away without affecting the recording too much.